tagdots-dev/public201/README.md

 ```
 * GitHub
   □ create an account.
-  □ create a fine-grained personal access token with appropriate permissions
+  □ create a fine-grained personal access token with appropriate permissions.
-  (see attachment below).
+  (see attachment below)

 * Python (3.12+)
   □ install update-pre-commit.